 [Looking up the northeast ridge - it looks steep!]

-[Alpine glow over the Hind Hut, Mount Strom and Wedgewood. ++]
+[Alpine glow over The Marshall, Mount Strom the Hind Hut and Wedgwood (L to R). ++]

 [The sun starts to give us light]

 [A beautiful morning dawns as we continue to climb. ++]

 [Looking back as Kev climbs to the red band]

 [You can start to see the red band now, on the upper part of this photo.]